Cluster automorphism groups and automorphism groups of exchange graphs

 \section{Introduction}

 Cluster algebras are introduced by Sergey Fomin and Andrei Zelevinsky in \cite{FZ02}.
-In this paper we consider a special class so called coefficients free cluster algebras of geometric type, which is a commutative $\Z$-algebra defined through a skew-symmetrizable square matrix.
-Starting from a seed, which is a pair consisting of a set (cluster) of $n$ indeterminate elements and a skew-symmetrizable square matrix of rank $n$, we get a new seed by a mutation, that makes a birational transform on the cluster and performs an operation upon the matrix.
-Then as a $\Z$-subalgebra of the rational function field over the initial cluster, the cluster algebra is generated by the elements (cluster variables) in the clusters obtained by recursively mutations.
-A cluster algebra has nice combinatorical structures which are given by mutations, and these structures are captured by an exchange graph, which is a graph with seeds as vertices and with mutations as edges. \\
+In this paper we consider cluster algebras with trivial coefficients, which can be defined through a skew-symmetrizable square matrix.
+Such a cluster algebra is a $\Z$-subalgebra of rational function field with $n$ indeterminates.
+More precisely, a {\it seed} is a pair consisting of a set ({\it cluster}) of $n$ indeterminates ({\it cluster variables}) in the field and a skew-symmetrizable square matrix ({\it exchange matrix}) of size $n$.
+Starting from an initial seed, we get a new seed by an operate so called mutation.
+Then the cluster algebra is algebraic-generated by all the cluster variables obtained by iterated mutations.
+The cluster algebra has nice combinatorial structures which are (in some sense) given by mutations, and these structures are captured by its exchange graph, which is a graph with seeds as vertices and with mutations as edges. \\

-If there are finite clusters in a cluster algebra, then we say that it is of finite type.
-These cluster algebras are classified in \cite{FZ03}, which corresponds to the Killing-Cartan classification of complex semisimple Lie algebras, equivalently, corresponds to the classification of root systems in Euclidean space.
-If there are finite matrix classes in the seeds of a cluster algebra, then we call it a cluster algebra of finite mutation type, where two matrices are in a same class if one of them can be obtained from the other matrix by simultaneous relabeling of the rows and columns.
-The cluster algebras of finite mutation type defined by skew-symmetric matrices are classified in \cite{FST12}, a large class of them arises from oriented marked Riemann surfaces \cite{FST08}, and there are 11 exceptional ones.
+We focus in this paper on two special types of cluster algebras: the {\it finite type} and the {\it finite mutation type}.
+Cluster algebras of finite type are those algebras with finite number of clusters.
+They are classified in \cite{FZ03}, which corresponds to the Killing-Cartan classification of complex semisimple Lie algebras, equivalently, corresponds to the classification of root systems in Euclidean space.
+If there are finite many matrix classes in the seeds of a cluster algebra, then we say it is of finite mutation type, where two matrices are in the same class if one of them can be obtained from the other by simultaneous relabeling of the rows and columns.
+The cluster algebras of finite mutation type with skew-symmetric exchange matrices are classified in \cite{FST12}, a large class of them arises from marked Riemann surfaces (possibly with boundary) \cite{FST08}, and there are 11 exceptional ones.
 The classification of skew-symmetrizable cluster algebras of finite mutation type is given in \cite{FST11} via operations so called unfoldings upon the skew-symmetric cluster algebras of finite mutation type.\\